fastfetch-cli/fastfetch-wiki/Logo-options.md

 1. My logo won't display: Try `--pipe false`.
 Fastfetch detects if its output is piped ( stdout is not a tty ), in this case, all colors and logo will be removed.
 See `fastfetch -h pipe`
 2. Image collapses command line text: This is a known issue.
 Try specifying `--logo-width` and `--logo-height`, or prefix `fastfetch` with `clear && ` to clear screen before printing logos ( this matches the behavior of neofetch )
+3. My image logo won't display and the default ascii is displayed instead: Likely some errors happened.
+Try specifying `--show-errors` to see the error message